1 What Deployment Options Does Mendix Provide?

 For details on supported operating systems and related databases, see System Requirements in the Mendix Studio Pro Guide.

 In addition to a container-based solution, Mendix provides full support for a high availability configuration.
-For more information, see How to Configure High Availability in the Mendix documentation.
+For more information, see How to Configure High Availability in the Mendix Developer Portal Guide.